petrukhnov/roboarm2018.makerobots.eu/README.md

 Participants will have to do certain tasks.
 Tasks will be selected randomly and published in the beginning of the match.

 Example of tasks:
- - All 3 blue to tree top.
+ - All 3 blue items to tree top.
  - Tree should have all colors.
- - All yellow fall down below tree.
+ - All yellow items should fall down below tree.
- - Middle tree should have at exactly one of each color.
+ - The middle tree should have at exactly one item of each color.
- - Left of the tree should have no more than 2 cubes.
+ - The left side of the tree should have no more than 2 cubes.
- - Box should be empty.
+ - The box should be empty.

 ## How to participate

 1. Print area: [A4 layout](layout-tree.pdf)
-2. Build arm with exactly 2 motors.
+2. Build an arm with exactly 2 motors.
-3. Find or create 9 cubes: 3 red, 3 blue, 3 yellow.
+3. Find or create 9 cubes of your preferred size: 3 red, 3 blue, 3 yellow.
-4. Record short video with:
+4. Record a short video of:
-  a) arm moving cubes,
+  a) the arm moving cubes,
-  b) video should be recorded with same camera, that will be used during live match.
+  b) the video should be recorded with same camera that will be used during live match.
-5. Make at least 3 pictures of arm from different sides.
+5. Send at least 3 pictures of the arm from different sides.
-6. Publish video and pictures on any website.
+6. Publish the video and pictures on any website.
-7. Create pull request with your submission to this page.
+7. Create a pull request with your submission to this page.
 Alternatively, you could send email to (TODO email) and we will do that pull request for you.Email should include:
-  a) link to video,
+  a) a link to your video,
-  b) 3-5 direct links to pictures,
+  b) 3-5 direct links to the pictures,
-  c) short description.
+  c) a short description.
-8. If < 100 submissions, then everyone will participate in live stream competition.
-If 100 or more submissions, best creations will be selected by judges.
+8. If < 100 submissions, then everyone will participate in the live streamed competition.
+If there are 100 or more submissions, the best creations will be selected by judges.
-9. 2018-12-31 participate in live rounds.
-During match participant will control arm with preferred method to complete tasks in given order.
+9. The live rounds will be on 2018-12-31.
+During each match, participants control their arm with their preferred method to complete tasks in a given order.
 Your date may vary based on your timezone.
-10. When final  match ended, and points are calculated, winner will be announced.
+10. When the final match ends and points are calculated, the winners will be announced.
-11. Rewards will be send/delivered within 72 hours after winners announced.
+11. Rewards will be sent within 72 hours after the winners announcement.

 ## Contacts